Marketplace payments: The complete guide

 A smooth payment feature reduces the chance of marketplace users going around your platform.

-Platform leakage can significantly reduce your commissions and, over time, reduce the number of buyers and sellers using your platform since they don’t need it to facilitate payment.
+Platform leakage can significantly reduce your commissions and, over time, reduce the number of buyers and sellers using your platform since they don’t need it to facilitate payments.

 Online payments can be an easy target for fraud.
 If you offer your users security and safety through your payment process, you can gain a competitive advantage and defensibility by building a high level of trust in your marketplace.